Learning Methods Compared: Find the Technique That Fits Your Brain

 Two adaptations that work:

 • Shrink the spacing intervals.
 ADHD research consistently supports shorter, more frequent review intervals rather than longer spaced gaps, because working memory and attention management are the limiting factors, not encoding capacity [5].
-Spaced repetition apps remove the scheduling burden – a systematic review found that automated reminder systems reduced cognitive load from scheduling decisions for ADHD learners specifically [7].
+Spaced repetition apps remove the scheduling burden by automating review timing – eliminating the need to decide when to review and reducing the executive function load that makes manual scheduling hard to sustain.

 For parents with fragmented schedules, the four-phase model works in micro-sessions.
 Because learning success depends on retrieval attempts and spacing rather than continuous study time [1][4], Phase 1 can happen during commutes, Phase 2 during lunch, Phase 3 in five-minute gaps, and Phase 4 when you apply the material at work.
 For spaced and retrieval-based learning, consistency across multiple short sessions matters more than duration in a single long session – a finding replicated across both lab and classroom studies.